NeNe Leakes gives update after son suffers stroke and heart failure

 "This is not the way I wanted it to come out," she said in her video post.
 "We wanted to be able to talk about it ourselves when Brentt was in a better place.
 So, here I am.
 I would rather the correct thing be out there than something that's not correct."

-Leakes said that when something like this happens to someone so young, it is sometimes can be traced to drugs, alcohol or an infection related to HIV, but she said her son does not drink or do drugs and has been tested for HIV.
+Leakes said that when something like this happens to someone so young, it is sometimes can be traced to drugs, alcohol, or infection related to HIV, but she said her son does not drink or do drugs and has been tested for HIV.

 Doctors are running additional tests, Leakes said, adding that the situation has been "very scary."